-- 27. Takes note of the reports of the Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance, and encourages relevant stakeholders to consider implementing the recommendations contained therein; - 28.
-Welcomes Human Rights Council resolution 16/33 of 25 March 2011, by which the Council decided to extend the mandate of the Special Rapporteur for a period of three years;
+- 27. Takes note of the reports of the Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance, 8 and encourages relevant stakeholders to consider implementing the recommendations contained therein; - 28.
+Welcomes Human Rights Council resolution 16/33 of 25 March 2011, by which the Council decided to extend the mandate of the Special Rapporteur for a period of three years; - 29.
+Reiterates its call to all Member States, intergovernmental organizations, relevant organizations of the United Nations system and non-governmental organizations to cooperate fully with the Special Rapporteur, and calls upon States to consider responding favourably to his requests for visits so as to enable him to fulfil his mandate fully and effectively; - 30.
+Reaffirms that any form of impunity condoned by public authorities for crimes motivated by racist and xenophobic attitudes plays a role in weakening the rule of law and democracy and tends to encourage the recurrence of such acts;

-&lt;sup>7 Resolution 217 A (III).
+7 Resolution 217 A (III).

-&lt;sup>8 See A/66/312 and A/66/313.
+8 See A/66/312 and A/66/313.

-&lt;sup>9 See Official Records of the General Assembly, Sixty-sixth Session, Supplement No. 53 (A/66/53), chap.
+9 See Official Records of the General Assembly, Sixty-sixth Session, Supplement No. 53 (A/66/53), chap.
 II, sect.
 A.